nevenjovanovic/nevenjovanovic.github.io/_posts/2017-06-25-treebanks-for-learners.markdown

 ```

 While the results such as the first three are immediately useful ("ab intus de corde hominum"), the last three should be modified before we can integrate them in an exercise.
 "In non cor eius"?
 The word order is not right!
 Here I can only agree with James Tauber's insight -- [treebanks are not a tool for everything we want to do with language](https://jktauber.com/2017/05/24/comparing-analyses-herodotus/).
-Treebanks cannot capture some linguistic features.
+There are linguistic features treebanks cannot capture.
 For example, the features connected with word order: informational structure and stylistic effects.

 Now, however, we have a brief and relatively simple XQuery that pulls out (mostly) meaningful prepositional phrase-fragments from a dependency treebank.
 And the same script should work for Greek and Old Church Slavonic, but more about *that* experiment later.